UK rail strike strands commuters, pits workers against govt

 Associated Press

-LONDON (AP) — Tens of thousands of railway workers walked off the job in Britain on Tuesday, bringing the train network to a crawl in the country’s biggest transit strike for three decades.
+LONDON (AP) — Tens of thousands of railway workers walked off the job in Britain on Tuesday, bringing the train network to a crawl in the country’s biggest transit strike for three decades — and a potential precursor to a summer of labor discontent.

 About 40,000 cleaners, signalers, maintenance workers and station staff held a 24-hour strike, with two more planned for Thursday and Saturday.
 Compounding the pain for commuters, London Underground subway services were also hit by a walkout on Tuesday.

 The dispute centers on pay, working conditions and job security as Britain’s railways struggle to adapt to travel and commuting habits changed — perhaps forever — by the coronavirus pandemic.
-With passenger numbers still not up to pre-pandemic levels and the government ending emergency support that kept the railways afloat during the past two years, train companies are seeking to cut costs and staffing.
+With passenger numbers still not back to pre-pandemic levels but the government ending emergency support that kept the railways afloat, train companies are seeking to cut costs and staffing.

-Unions say it could be the start of a summer of labor discontent as British workers face the worst cost-of-living squeeze in more than a generation.
+Sustained national strikes are uncommon in Britain these days — but unions have warned the country to brace for more as workers face the worst cost-of-living squeeze in more than a generation.
 Lawyers in England and Wales have announced they will walk out starting next week, and teachers’ unions plan to consult their members about possible action.

-Major railway stations were largely deserted, with only about 20% of passenger trains scheduled to run on Tuesday.
+Major railway stations were largely deserted on Tuesday, with only about 20% of passenger trains scheduled to run.
 The strike upended the plans of employees trying to get to work, students during exam season and music-lovers headed for the Glastonbury Festival, which starts Wednesday in southwest England.

-Nurse manager Priya Govender was at London Bridge station, struggling to get back to her home south of the city after spending the night in a hotel.
+Roads in London were more congested than usual as commuters turned to cars and taxis.
+But footfall was 27% lower than last Tuesday, according to retail analysts Springboard — presumably as many who could chose to work from home.

-Kate Nicholls, chief executive of industry body UKHospitality, said the walkout would cost restaurants, cafes and bars business that is sorely needed after two years of pandemic disruption.
+Nurse manager Priya Govender was at London Bridge station Tuesday morning, struggling to get back to her home south of the city after spending the night in a hotel.

-“Fragile consumer confidence will take a further hit, thousands of people able and willing to spend money in hospitality venues across the country will be prevented from doing so, while staff will undoubtedly struggle to even get to work,” she said.
+Kate Nicholls, chief executive of industry body UKHospitality, said the walkout would cost restaurants, cafes and bars business that is sorely needed after two years of pandemic disruption, and “fragile consumer confidence will take a further hit.”

 With inflation currently running at 9%, the Rail, Maritime and Transport Union says it cannot accept rail firms’ latest offer of a 3% raise.